cypress-io/cypress-documentation/source/api/commands/route2.md

   path: '/users/**',
   method: 'POST',
 })

+// StaticResponse
+// Allows you to define a response
+// that will be sent back to the browser
+// to fulfill the request
+cy.route2('/users', {
+  body: '{ "message": "Custom message" }',
+  headers: {
+    accept: 'application/json'
+  },
+  statusCode: 200,
+  forceNetworkError: false
+})
 ```

 The following contains a complete list of available properties you can match the URL against: